leandro-sartini/leandro-sartini/README.md

 # Hi there! 👋 I'm Leandro Sartini

 I am an accomplished Lead Machine Learning Engineer with extensive experience in designing and deploying cutting-edge machine learning models and data pipelines.
 My work has consistently optimized workflows, driven business outcomes, and enabled companies to leverage data more effectively.
 I hold a Bachelor's in Computer Engineering and am currently pursuing a Graduate Certificate in Artificial Intelligence and Data Science in Canada.
-I am fluent in English, Portuguese, and Spanish, and I am passionate about solving complex problems using AI.
+I am fluent in English, Portuguese, Spanish, I scratch French which I have been learning now, and I am passionate about solving complex problems using AI.

 ---